Gromov--Witten theory beyond maximal contacts: Introduction

 Recall that the local-relative correspondence can be stated as follows (we state it on the invariant level and assume that the virtual dimension constraint is satisfied.):

 where $\iota:D\hookrightarrow X$ is the inclusion and $\gamma\in H^*(X)$.
-Note that the original version of the local-relative correspondence was stated for the case when the relative marking of $(X,D)$ has insertion $[1]_{D\cdot\beta}$ and no marking for the local theory, but an extra factor of $D\cdot\beta$ coming from the divisor equation.
-As mentioned in \cite{TY20b} and \cite{FW}, it is not difficult to observe that the proof of the local-relative correspondence in \cite{vGGR} can be easily adapted to prove Identity (\ref{iden-local-rel-1}).
-The local Gromov--Witten invariant of $\mathcal O_{X}(-D)$ is a twisted Gromov--Witten theory of $X$ by $(e^{-1}, O_X(-D))$.
-Without this twist the virtual dimensions of two theories will not match.
+We remark that the original version of the local-relative correspondence was stated for the case when the relative marking of $(X,D)$ has insertion $[1]_{D\cdot\beta}$ and no marking for the local theory, but an additional factor of $D\cdot\beta$ coming from the divisor equation.
+As mentioned in \cite{TY20b}*{Equation (2)} and \cite{FW}*{Introduction}, it is not difficult to observe that the proof of the local-relative correspondence in \cite{vGGR} can be easily adapted to prove Identity (\ref{iden-local-rel-1}).
+The local Gromov--Witten invariant of $\mathcal O_{X}(-D)$ is a twisted Gromov--Witten theory of $X$ by the inverse Euler class of $ O_X(-D)$.
+Without this twist, the virtual dimensions of two theories will not match.
+We refer to \cite{CG} for the definition of the twisted Gromov--Witten theory.

 However, it does not seem to be a natural way for the local theory to encode the information of contact orders.
 For maximal contact invariants, there is only one relative marking and the contact order is fixed when the curve class is fixed.
-No serious issues arise in this case.
+In this case, no serious issues arise.

-We may think about the local-relative correspondence as a way to turn a relative marking in the relative Gromov--Witten theory into a relative marking of the local Gromov--Witten theory with contact order $0$.
+We may think of the local-relative correspondence as a way to turn a relative marking in the relative Gromov--Witten theory into a relative marking of the local Gromov--Witten theory with contact order $0$.
 When there are several relative markings, we may want to turn some of the relative markings into relative markings with contact order zero (i.e. interior markings.)
-Then the question becomes: which divisor is the relative divisor?
-Unfortunately, for the local Gromov--Witten theory of total space of the bundle $\mathcal O_{X}(-D)$, there is not a natural choice of such a divisor.
+Then the question becomes: which divisor of $\mathcal O_{X}(-D)$ is the relative divisor?
+Unfortunately, for the local Gromov--Witten theory of the total space of the bundle $\mathcal O_{X}(-D)$, there is no natural choice of such a divisor.

 Here comes the key observation: the reason that we do not see the divisor is that the divisor is not in $\mathcal O_{X}(-D)$.
 The divisor is at infinity!

 We consider the following invariant: